Amnok/js-tests/About-JS/readme.md

 ## JS introduction

+-> JS in multiparadigm language (functional + object oriented).
+Its not purely functional as in functional language we cann't do any kind of mutation whereas in jS we do it so its not fully functional.

 -> Javascript is an dynamically typed, single threaded, language which is used to give dynamic behaviour to static web pages.

 -> Javascript uses V8 engine at its core.